Our regular opening times are Monday – Friday: 9am – 5.30pm and Saturday: 9.30am – 12pm. Please note that we are closed on Bank Holidays.

 Our Fine Art Sales (typically held on a Wednesday and Thursday) start at 11am.

-Our Gallery Sales (typically held on a Thursday) start at 10am.
+Our Interiors Sales (typically held on a Thursday) start at 10am.

 Absolutely!
 Viewing the sale prior to the auction is essential – it allows you to take a good look at the lots on offer and take into account aspects such as condition when you're preparing your bids.
 Our staff are always available to offer advice on any lots you're interested in.